EmreKaratopuk/ansible-web-infrastructure/backup_restore.md

 * If the recovery files already exist in the `/home/backup/restore/*` destination directories, copying the backup data from the backup server will fail.
 Thus make sure that recovery files do not exist in the destination directories.

-* If the vms were configured around 15 minutes ago, the step copying the backup data from the backup server may show an error indicating the backup server cannot identify the connecting machine thus cannot establish a connection.
-This is because the newly created public ssh key in the second vm have not been copied to the backup server.
+* If the vms were configured around 15 minutes ago, an attempt of copying the backup data from the backup server may show an error indicating the backup server cannot identify the connecting machine thus cannot establish a connection.
+This is because the newly created public ssh keys in vms have not been copied to the backup server.
 This problem would be resolved once the lecture bot copies the public key to the `authorized_keys` file in the backup server.
-The expected problem resolution time is approximately 20 minutes.
+The expected problem resolution time is approximately 30 minutes.

 ## MySQL Recovery Steps